 - Labour Market Information Specialist

-The role of the career development professional
+The role of the career development professional on PEI

 The report stated that PEI’s economy is in the midst of a transformation.